SPF-OST/optihood/docs/guide/energy_system_component_models.rst

 \sum_{i=1}^n v_i = V_{stor}

-where $n$ denotes the number of discrete temperature levels.
+where :math:`n` denotes the number of discrete temperature levels.

 A constraint called ``multiTemperatureStorageCapacityConstaint`` was developed to implement the following rule on the storage volume capacity: